 The series contains four novels to date: K-PAX, K-PAX II: On a Beam Of Light, K-PAX III: Worlds of prot, and K-PAX IV: A New Visitor from the Constellation Lyra.

 - Aliens Speaking English: prot claims that English is easy to learn, at least when compared to his native language.

-- Artistic License - Medicine: In both the film and the book, Brewer/Powell could very likely lose his license to practice medicine with how he treats prot, for just one example of why, discussing his handling of a patient with others.
+- Artistic License Medicine: Brewer could very likely lose his license to practice medicine with how he treats prot.
+For just one example of why-discussing his handling of a patient with others.

-- Berserk Button: Though how much varies between film and book, the first time prot gets noticeable angry is when Brewer tries to ask in-depth questions about the nature of crime on K-PAX.
+- Berserk Button: The first time prot gets noticeable angry is when Brewer tries to ask in-depth questions about the nature of crime on K-PAX.

 - Crapsaccharine World: Brewer considers K-PAX to be one. prot describes it as a utopia with no violence or war, no hunger, no crime, no government or currency, no pollution, everyone is a vegetarian, and everyone is a scientific genius free to travel the universe as they wish.
 Brewer sees this as meaning they're essentially wandering nomads with no sense of love or family structure.

 - Crazy Enough to Work: prot's methods to cure Howie.
 At first Brewer muses that it makes sense to encourage an obsessive compulsive to focus on specific tasks over a long period of time.
 Then prot tells Howie to cure Ernie of his fear of death, which he does by strangling him into unconsciousness and then reviving him, and it works.
 His final task for Howie is to be ready for anything prot might request of him, eventually leading Howie to realizing obsessing over knowing everything is futile.

 - Deadpan Snarker: prot isn't very deadpan, but is very snarky.

 - Driven to Suicide: Robert Porter, but he fails and the prot personality takes over.